asvd/viewport/README.md

  - a section currently visible in the scrollable viewport;

- - current position of a viewport in both dimensions relatively to each section;
+ - current position of a viewport in both dimensions relatively to every section;

- - current positions of a viewport start and end borders in both dimensions relatively to each section;
+ - current positions of the viewport edges relatively to every section;

- - scroll targets the viewport should be scrolled to in order to display a particular section (also in both dimensions and for each section).
+ - scroll targets the viewport should be scrolled to in order to display a particular section (also in both dimensions and for every section).